 - Drain down the system.
-(Open all taps to allow air in, enabling the system to drain quickly.)
-See Index - Water System, Draining. - (ii) Remove any water filters fitted, and replace with a short length of hose or empty filter cartridge (this will ensure the filter is not affected by the disinfectant / sterilising solution).
+(Open all taps to allow air in, enabling the system to drain quickly).
+Including water heater drain tap. - (ii) Remove any water filters fitted, and replace with a short length of hose or empty filter cartridge (this will ensure the filter is not affected by the disinfectant / sterilising solution).

 - (iii) Fill the system by using the pump with a disinfectant / sterilising solution.
 (Check that the solution at full strength appears at all taps/showers).
-Allow to stand for the recommended period of time. - (iv) Drain the system down completely. - (v) Thoroughly clean the outside of all taps/ connectors with a cloth soaked in the disinfectant / sterilising solution. - (vi) Flush the system through with clean drinking water until no traces of disinfectant / sterilising solution can be detected at any tap. - (vii) After sterilising the system at the start of the season it is recommended that a new Ultraflow filter cartridge should be fitted.
+Allow to stand for the recommended period of time. - (iv) Drain the system down completely. - (v) Thoroughly clean the outside of all taps/ connectors with a cloth soaked in the disinfectant / sterilising solution. - (vi) Flush the system through with clean drinking water until no traces of disinfectant / sterilising solution can be detected at any tap. - (vii) After sterilising the system at the start of the season it is recommended that a new inline water filter cartridge be fitted.
+(Located on the cold feed to the kitchen tap).